-1. Code of Business Conduct of Directors and Executives
+Code of Business Conduct of Directors and Executives

-• Perform duties according to the law, rules, regulations, and relevant policies.

-- Perform duties with honesty, due attention, prudence, and ethics for the maximum benefit of the company and the stakeholders. - Devote time to work with the utmost knowledge and ability. - Avoid conflicts of interest with the company, whether directly or indirectly. - Do not get involved in unlawful transactions of assets or other benefits with the company's stakeholders. - Do not use one's authority to reap the personal benefit. - Maintain one's dignity to be respectable in society; behave properly according to one's role and authority. - Treat others with kindness; respect the rights and dignity of others; honor others. - Keep confidential information of the company and the stakeholders through measures against leaks to unrelated people even after ending employment with the company, except in compliance with the law or under commitment. - Do not buy, sell, transfer, or receive a transfer of the company's assets by taking advantage of undisclosed inside information for one's benefit or the benefit of others.
+- ► Perform duties according to the law, rules, regulations, and relevant policies. - ▶ Perform duties with honesty, due attention, prudence, and ethics for the maximum benefit of the company and the stakeholders. - ▶ Devote time to work with the utmost knowledge and ability. - ► Avoid conflicts of interest with the company, whether directly or indirectly. - ▶ Do not get involved in unlawful transactions of as sets or other benefits with the company's stakeholders. - ▶ Do not use one's authority to reap the personal benefit.